oracle/weblogic-deploy-tooling/README.md

 }
 ```

-An example of that hierarchy in a model (notice that the MBean name of AdminServer is NOT included):
+Note the hierarchy of MBeans in the model for the ListenPort attribute and note that the MBean name of AdminServer is NOT included in the directive:

 ```yaml
 topology:
     Server: